moonbse/blog/README.md

 17. Distributed key-value store
 18. log-based distributed database
 19. Serializability and isolation guarantees in database, test with spring may be
+20. Service discovery and microservices using consul and registrator